javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 ### Should I use default exports?

-One should be careful about using default exports, because they are somewhat more different to maintain.
+One should be careful about using default exports, because they are more difficult to maintain.

 Named exports are explicit.
 They exactly name what they import, so we have that information from them, that's a good thing.